Quick Search:

 Next Step

-Now, choose the file type you want the exported data to be.
-And then choose the export frequency and destination respectively.
+• Then, choose the file type you want the exported data to be.
+And then choose the export frequency, destination respectively and delivery method (here we choose "Send download link via email").
 Next, press the Create export tab on the right lower side.

 Create Export